China–United States relations: Attempts to fix relationship (2023–2024)

-The trips further continued as between 6–9 July, United States secretary of treasury Janet Yellen visited China, her first trip to the country during her tenure as well as the first trip to the country by a U.S. Treasury secretary in four years.
+The trips further continued as between 6–9 July, United States secretary of treasury Janet Yellen visited China, her first trip to the country during her tenure as well as the first trip to the country by a US Treasury secretary in four years.
 During the visit, she met with various Chinese officials, including former vice premier Liu He, governor of the People's Bank of China (PBC) Yi Gang, minister of finance Liu Kun, CCP secretary of PBC Pan Gongsheng, vice premier He Lifeng, and premier Li Qiang.
 During her visit to, Yellen criticized China's treatment of American companies with foreign connections, stating to Li Qiang: "We seek healthy economic competition that is not winner-take-all but that, with a fair set of rules, can benefit both countries over time."
-She also said that the U.S. national security restrictions on investment in China were intended to be narrowly focused and not have broad effects on the Chinese economy.
+She also said that the US national security restrictions on investment in China were intended to be narrowly focused and not have broad effects on the Chinese economy.